GauBen/gautier.dev/src/articles/2024-01-03-search-engine-in-a-day/index.md

 - If a keyword is present in more than half of the articles, it is removed.
 - Divide the score of a keyword by the number of articles it can be found in (written as $\# \text{matches}$).

-I actually use the logarithm of the sum of the weights, for this evens out the scores and makes the search results more relevant.
-The formula is as follows:
+I developed the following formula to make the scoring as useful as possible:

 $$
 \text{score} = 5 \cdot \frac{\displaystyle \sum_{\text{article}} \text{weight}}{\cosh\left(\text{\# matches} - 1.5\right)}